rancher/rancher-docs/versioned_docs/version-2.5/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/restore-rancher.md

 ---
 title: Restoring Rancher
-weight: 2
-aliases:
-  - /rancher/v2.x/en/installation/backups/restores
-  - /rancher/v2.x/en/backups/restoring-rancher
-  - /rancher/v2.x/en/backups/v2.5/restoring-rancher/
 ---

 A restore is performed by creating a Restore custom resource.

 > **Important**
 >